kebman/Simple-SMPTE-class-in-PHP/README.md

 #### Why?
 Because I got fed up with the bad SMPTE calculators.
 I want to read loads of codes at once, so I just started doodling a bit in the language I know best.

+### Donate
+If you like my work, and want me to continue, consider donating bitcoins to 1Dzh4YhhCiCRUQMPNcps9LwVQbvfXaPVdM